openstack/security-doc/security-guide/source/networking/checklist.rst

 .. _check_neutron_05:

-Check-Neutron-05: Is SSL enabled on Neutron API server?
+Check-Neutron-05: Is TLS enabled on Neutron API server?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Similar to the previous check, it is recommended to enable secure communication